 '''

--debug 1-99[,C:n][,T:s][,U] XYZ [host] where:
+-debug 1-99[,C:n][,T:s][,U] XYZ [host]

 '''

+where:

 - 1-99 is the debug range.
 Specify the range 1-99 unless instructed otherwise.
 Specify optional parameters as a part of the range parameter, separated by commas: - C: n limits the size of debug files to n kilobytes.
 The minimum value is 4 (4 kB) and the default value is 1024 (1 MB).

-For more information, see "Limiting the maximum size of debugs" on page 94. - T:s is the timestamp resolution, where the default value is 1, 1000 means the resolution is one millisecond and 0 means timestamps are turned off.
-On some platforms (Novell NetWare, MPE/iX), millisecond resolution is not available. - U is the Unicode flag.
-If it is specified, the debug files on Windows are written in the Unicode format. - XYZ is the debug postfix, for example DBG 01.txt. - host is a list of clients where debugging is turned on.
+For more information, see "Limiting the maximum size of debugs" (page 63).

+T:s is the timestamp resolution, where the default value is 1, 1000 means the resolution о is one millisecond and 0 means timestamps are turned off.

+On some platforms (for example, on Novell NetWare), millisecond resolution is not available.

+- U is the Unicode flag.
+If it is specified, the debug files on Windows are written in the о Unicode format. - XYZ is the debug postfix, for example DBG 01.txt. - host is a list of clients where debugging is turned on.

 Use this option to run the debugging only on the clients specified.
 Delimit multiple clients by spaces.
 Enclose the list in quotes, for example: "computer1.company.com computer2.company.com".